johnsonchmatc/madisoncollege_ruby_on_rails/Projects/course_project.md

 ###Project Pitch
 * Description
-* Project "done whens" 2 for each check in (must be above the requirements)
+* Project "done whens" at least 1 for each check in (must be above the requirements)
 * Fill out the form at [https://goo.gl/forms/rBrBbRrr5EjIl1j43](https://goo.gl/forms/rBrBbRrr5EjIl1j43)